How to Listen to Music Through the Element of Rhythm - Rhythm Exercises

 As we go through the five “elements of music” ( Rhythm, Melody, Harmony, Form, Timbre) we will explore a certain amount of theory that goes along with what we are ”listening for” and then through the examples given, you will gain a better understanding of the music.
 Plus you will better equipped to selecting music to listen to from any genre.
-For now, we will be concentrating How To Listen To Music Through Rhythm.
+For now, we will be concentrating How To Listen To Music Through the Element of Rhythm.

 Listening Exercise #1 Advanced Rhythms

-In this first listening exercise I chose a musical example that Illustrates rhythms at an advanced level.
-The example that you’re about to hear is the drum line from a DCI (Drum Corps International) drum corps in rehearsal.
-The group is called the Blue Devils and is one of the best of the best when it comes this type of music.
+In this first listening exercise, I chose a musical example that Illustrates rhythms at an advanced level.
+The example that you’re about to hear is the drumline from a DCI (Drum Corps International) drum corps in rehearsal.
+The group is called the Blue Devils and is one of the best of the best when it comes to this type of music.
 These members are all volunteers and selected by audition from hundreds of musicians that apply because of their expertise and musicianship.

 Listen and watch the video to observe the intricate rhythms being played by these drummers.
 All the rhythms were written by a specialist in this field.
 The composer knows these instruments extremely well and the musicians playing them.
 As you watch, notice that there is not just one Snare Drum player but many players playing the same parts.
-In the group there are up to six instruments what are called “Tom Toms“.
+In the group, there are up to six instruments which are called “Tom Toms“.
 This instrument is made up of three/four different pitched drums connected together with a special frame and can produce three/four separate sounds.
-A high pitch, a middle and a low pitch.
+A high pitch, a middle, and a low pitch.
 They also have five multiple size bass drums.
 And to complete this group they have Cymbal players.
 By themselves, we could call this a ”percussion ensemble”.
 But, when you put this ensemble with the rest of the instruments which is comprised of brass instruments, we have a drum and bugle corps.

 If you listen really carefully you will hear the sound of a “metronome“.
 Again, this device is used to keep the musician in time with the steady recurring pulse.